mohamedbakkali24esgi/Btree-Sql/README.md

   INSERT INTO table VALUES ('id','name')
   SELECT * FROM table WHERE id=*
   SELECT * FROM table
+  SELECT * FROM table ORDER BY DESC
+  UPDATE table SET name='newname' WHERE id=*
   DELETE FROM table WHERE id=*
   .exit
 >